 Here are some images that have become very famous.
 Why do you think they are famous?
 What can you learn from these images?

 Please THINK carefully before you post images online of your children.
 Our website policy is never to label images with names of children, we do not want everyone knowing who goes to St Joseph's School!
 The children listed all the information they could find out about someone using a mock facebook account.
 We found out a childs name, school, mothers name and the clubs he went to!

 The children in class 4 had a task to create their own e-safety awareness projects.
-Here is some of our work at the bottom of this page.
+There is an example of our work at the bottom of this page.